Updated August 22nd, 2018 by Ben Reynolds

 Source: Data from Multpl

 There is a clear inverse relationship between the market’s valuation multiple and interest rates.
-The higher interest rates go, the lower the S&P 500’s valuation multiple, all other things being equal.
+The higher interest rates go, the lower the S&P 500’s valuation multiple will be, all other things being equal.

 What’s a Fair Valuation Today?